thomasazar/southcarolinatheatre.org/content/events/awards/awards-categories.md

 ### Deborah Smith Hoffman Outstanding Mentor Teacher Award

 The outstanding mentor teacher award shall be a plaque awarded to that K-12 theatre educator judged to have contributed the most to rising, new, and even experienced theatre educators in South Carolina during the year most recently concluded.
-The “year” for the purposes of making this award shall run from July 1- June 30, and the award shall be presented at the SCTA convention immediately following the end of the year for which it is conferred.

 ### SC Theatre of Distinction Award